• Skip to main content

 It’s POSSIBLE, but extremely difficult, to control how software is run by consumers.
 The ultimate control is software that partially runs on the users’ computers and partial runs on the company’s computer.
 World of Warcraft is an example of this.
 Even in this situation, pirates have written their own version of the company’s code and created knock-offs.

 With entertainment media, the consumer has to be able to see or hear the product.
 It’s easy to record things that people see or hear.
-Cameras work the same way the human eye does, so if someone can see it, then can take a picture of it.
+Cameras work the same way the human eye does, so if someone can see it, they can take a picture of it.

 With books, it’s even easier.
 If there was some imaginary, completely controlled environment where an ebook could be read but somehow not copied, a pirate could type out the book, as they read it, on another computer then distribute this unprotected version.
-Stephen King used to sell written stories based on movies he’d seen on the playground at school.
+Stephen King used to sell written stories, based on movies he’d seen, on the playground at school.

 It’s LITERALLY, PHYSICALLY impossible to prevent a book from being copied.
 This makes any attempt at digitally protecting ebooks doomed to failure before it’s ever deployed.